Mi Bella Mondo

 Property: Eagle View, Naboisho Conservancy

-Perched on a natural hilltop overlooking a waterhole, Eagle View offered constant entertainment in the form of unexpected interactions between predators and prey.
+On a natural hilltop overlooking a waterhole, Eagle View offered constant entertainment through unexpected interactions between predators and prey.
 National Geographic Travelers Magazine nominated Eagle View, located in Naboisho Conservancy, a highly acclaimed model for nature conservation management, as one of the top 25 eco-lodges in the world in 2013.
-This was the only lodge in Kenya to be nominated.
+The hotel was the only lodge in Kenya to be nominated.

-And as soon as we got to Eagle View Conservancy, we felt like we were part of the family.
+As soon as we arrived at Eagle View Conservancy, we felt like we were part of the family.
 Drinks by the fireside and communal dining helped us feel at home.
 Guests enjoyed exclusivity, privacy, and wildlife viewing, making it one of the best safaris on the savannah.

-Its minimalist design perfectly complements the camp’s stunning surroundings, allowing your imagination to soar as you gaze across the vastness of the African savannah.
+The camp’s minimalist design perfectly blends with its stunning surroundings, allowing your imagination to expand as you gaze across the vastness of the African savannah.
 There was ample wildlife in Naboisho Conservancy, with guided walking safaris and day or night game drives accompanied by knowledgeable Masai guides.
 Eagle View was home to nine spacious and luxurious tents with en-suite bathrooms and private terraces, an elevated dining area, and a viewing deck with 18 beds.

-The cabins were a lovely place to stay that was both big and cozy.
-Our room was on the side of a hill and had a beautiful view of the conservatory.
+The cabins were a lovely place to stay, both big and cozy.
+Our room was on the side of a hill and had a beautiful conservatory view.
 It hadn’t rained much in this part of Kenya in the past few years, but the recent El Niño brought enough rain to turn the land into an Eden.
-It rained a lot, and the grass that was once straw-colored was now thick and bright green.
+It rained a lot, and the once straw-colored grass was now thick and bright green.

-Eagle View is a beautiful place to stay in Masai Mara Naboisho Conservancy, with its sweeping open savannah in one of the Mara ecosystem’s most magnificent and protected regions.
-Our tents were beautifully designed, the guides were great, and the food was delicious.
-And lots of cats!
+Eagle View is a beautiful place to stay in the Masai Mara Naboisho Conservancy, with its sweeping open savannah in one of the Mara ecosystem’s most magnificent and protected regions.
+Our tents were beautifully designed, the guides were excellent, and the food was delicious.
+Moreover, the Conservancy boasts an abundance of felines!
 We saw plenty of big cats during the three days we spent at Naboisho.

 Destination Highlights: